qcollins/comp40profiling/README.md

 # Profiling
-profiling: assignment 7 for COMP 40
+Assignment 7 for COMP 40

 Dan Meyer and Quinn Collins